 The result is stunning, very simple in conception but rich in detail and light play across the surfaces.
 It fits particularly well on the terrace of stone paving set at the end of the garden and with plenty of power sockets and lighting options, the area is perfect for entertaining large numbers of guests at home parties.

 Thanks very much for finishing off the project – it looks great.
 Understood regarding the BBQ and yes that would be great if you could pop by at some point just to try and tidy up the loop on the LED strip.
 Also, would be great if you could please send over a scan of the invoice/proof of purchase for the BBQ and fridge as I need these to register the warranties.
 Thanks again for all of your help and hope you have a great summer too.

 For more information on the design of outdoor kitchens, please see our page here.
 Outdoor kitchens are entirely scalable and what you decide to incorporate should be down to how you live and cook.
 The choice of materials is wide but their common factor is watertightness and durability, after all you won’t want to be mopping up water from inside cupboards or having to replace carcassing after a few years.
 It definitely pays to get the best appliances you can afford as they are better made and have fewer design compromises.

-Rustic kitchen in Wimbledon We had an enquiry in may 2019 from couple Tom and Hannah in Wimbledon S.W.
-London looking for someone to design and build a rustic kitchen for their rear garden.
+Rustic kitchen in Wimbledon SW19 We had an enquiry in May 2019 from professional couple Tom and Hannah in Wimbledon S.W.
+London looking for someone to design and build a modern but rustic kitchen for their rear garden.
 The brief was to design a straight-line kitchen with gas BBQ and outdoor fridge with adequate worktop […]